 - remuneration to the auditors during the term of office shall be paid by approved accounts.

-Item 13 The Nomination Committee proposes that Charlotte Axelsson (elected 2014), Joachim Gahm (elected 2011), Liselotte Hjorth (elected 2014), Göran Larsson (elected 2013), Kia Orback Pettersson (elected 2010) and Charlotta Wikström (elected 2009) are re-elected as members of the Board of Directors and that Ingalill Berglund is elected as new member of the Board of Directors until the close of the next Annual General Meeting.
+Item 13 The Nomination Committee proposes that Charlotte Axelsson (elected 2014), Ingalill Berglund (elected 2017), Liselotte Hjorth (elected 2014) and Charlotta Wikström (elected 2009), are re-elected as members of the Board of Directors and that Ulf Nilsson and Jonas Bjuggren are elected as new members of the Board of Directors until the close of the next Annual General Meeting.

 Further information regarding the proposed members of the Board of Directors is available on the company’s website at www.kungsleden.se.

-Item 14 The Nomination Committee proposes that Göran Larsson is re-elected as Chairman of the Board of Directors.
+Item 14 The Nomination Committee proposes that Charlotte Axelsson is elected as Chairman of the Board of Directors.

 The guidelines for remuneration also applies for the members of the Board to the extent they receive remuneration for services provided for the Kungsleden group outside their directorship.